 These stringent standards help users avoid a poor experience and risks inherent in a traditional VPN.

-• Secure web gateway – This web security service prevents unauthorized traffic from entering a specific network.
+- Secure web gateway – This web security service prevents unauthorised traffic from entering a specific network.
 The goal of a SWG is to identify threats before they enter a virtual network perimeter.

 This approach to security enables organisations to securely connect a remote, mobile workforce to the corporate network and enforce consistent security policies.